 2. Post a non-arrest bond, at which time you will receive your 1st court date.
 With a non-arrest bond you do not have to actually be booked into the jail.
 It lifts the warrant and you are no longer subject to being picked up at home, at work or if stopped on a traffic violation.
 Non-Arrest Bonds FAQ

-2. Results – Check their website or call to ask if they have successfully handled cases of the type you have.
+2. Results – Check their website or call to ask if they have successfully handled legal cases of the type you have.
 Every type of case has to be handled differently and nothing replaces experience with your type of charge.
 Click to see our case results for misdemeanor and felony cases in Houston Texas.

-3. Honesty – You want an attorney who will tell you straight – what could happen, what you are looking at, their opinion of the chances of beating your case – not just what you want to hear.
-Use your common sense – if an attorney is overly optimistic when you know the facts are against you – they are probably not being honest with you.
+3. Honesty – You want a defense attorney who will tell you straight – what could happen, what you are looking at, their opinion of the chances of beating your case – not just what you want to hear.
+Use common sense – if an attorney is overly optimistic when you know the facts are against you – they are probably not being honest with you.
 Worse, if they guarantee you they can obtain a particular outcome ask for it in writing and watch what happens, as that is against State Bar of Texas ethical rules.
 Link to Carl Haggard’s standing with the State Bar of Texas.

 4. Fees – Ask what their legal fees include and in particular if they include a trial in the event your attorney cannot win a pre-trial Dismissal and you are unwilling to plead.
-Many attorneys will wait to tell you that it will be more when it’s time to set a case for trial.
+Many trial attorneys will wait to tell you that it will be more when it’s time to set a case for trial.
 You don’t want that to happen.
 Click here to view information about The Haggard Law Firm’s fees.

 5. Red Flags to Avoid – Click here for a list of warning signs to avoid in your search for representation.